History of the Partnership Agreement

-In 2008, education, business, and civic leaders in Los Angeles were discouraged by the poor student outcomes in LAUSD.
-In 2008, only 48% of high school students graduated within four years and only 12% completed the academic requirements to enroll in a 4-year college in California.
+In 2008, education, business and civic leaders in Los Angeles were discouraged by the poor student outcomes in LAUSD.
+In 2008, only 48 percent of high school students graduated within four years and only 12 percent completed the academic requirements to enroll in a four-year college in California.
 Los Angeles wanted to improve educational outcomes, but everyone had different ideas regarding what it would take to achieve success.
 Without agreement on a common strategy and overarching goals, these groups would continue to operate in separate and often conflicting silos.
 Like many other communities, placing blame and pointing fingers became more common than working towards tangible solutions.

 L.A. education leaders formed a small working group in 2008 to discuss the creation of a collaborative framework for education improvement.
 The idea for an L.A.
 Compact was born.
 Though many communities were beginning to develop P-16 or P-20 coordinating councils at the time, the L.A.
 Compact differed both in the breadth of its engagement of stakeholders in Los Angeles and in the depth of each partner's commitments to the collaborative agenda.
 The idea of the L.A.
 Compact moved beyond simple coordination of efforts to shared accountability for the success of all students in Los Angeles.

-The L.A.
-Compact Partnership Agreement delineated eight collaborative strategies and identified several metrics to regularly track progress in achieving these goals.
+In 2010, 19 Los Angeles institutions signed the L.A.
+Compact Partnership Agreement.
+The agreement delineated three ambitious, systemic goals and eight collaborative strategies, and identified several metrics to regularly track progress in achieving these goals.
 Each partner also made specific commitments on behalf of their institution to advance the Compact's goals.